aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/merge-presentation/_index.md

 ## **Merge Specific Slides From Presentations**

-This Java code shows you how to select and combine specific slides from different presentations to get one output presentation:
+This PHP code shows you how to select and combine specific slides from different presentations to get one output presentation:

 ```php
   $pres1 = new Presentation("pres1.pptx");